Syracuse Police Personnel

 - Officer Roger Baker 1986

-- In Patrol division after the Aviation Unit was discontinued
+- (L) Officer Baker in Patrol division after the Aviation Unit was discontinued

 - Officer Rod Carr